andykent/polypage/readme.markdown

 ---------
 For more help and an example open the index.html file in a web browser.

+If you would prefer be using MooTools instead of jQuery then for the moment you really should checkout cheeaun's fork http://github.com/cheeaun/polypage which contains lots of MooTools goodness.

 COMING SOON
 -----------
 - Keyboard shortcuts for toggling